 You can also finance to own the land if you don't have a large amount to buy it in full.
 Several land selling companies offer this, so you can make a payment every month for say a year or two.
 You don't break the bank and eventually own the land outright.
 The perk, you don't need to access credit or a bank.
 Because land is usually owned outright and offered in financing by the owner or company.
 The same can be done when you decide to sell the land as well.

 We hope this at least gets the wheels spinning for you and thinking a bit outside the box.
-Below are some FAQ we get as a land company if you are interested.
+Be

-A: While the stock market and having a 401k it can also be wise to diversity your investments.
+While the stock market and having a 401k it can also be wise to diversity your investments.
 World economic factors can heavily impact a stock portfolio.
-However land is inflation resistant will always be of value even in a currency crises.
+However land is inflation resistant and will always be of value even in a currency crises, it can be sold in another currency.

-A: Some of the best states for cheap land are in Texas, Oregon, California, Arizona, Tennessee, Nevada and Washington.
+Some of the best states for cheap land are in Texas, Oregon, California, Arizona, Tennessee, Nevada and Washington.
 While you can find cheap land in all states.
 Some with be more remote than others and reflect this is the price.
+Websites like LandZero, Zillow, Craigslist and the local newspaper can have great deals.
+Closing without a real estate agent can save you a large amount.

-Q: Can you get free land in the US?
+Can you get free land in the United States?